lambeboluwatife/lbdflix/README.md

 <p id="about-lbdflix"></p>

-**LBDflix** is an dynamic movie application that gives a variety of movies, movies details, and trailers.
-It is packed movies collections for every movie lover and it also recommend movies to users.
-It is an open source project and open to developers, designers, writers, movie enthusiats to collaborate and learn.
+**LBDflix** is a dynamic movie application that gives a variety of movies, movies details, and trailers.
+It is packed with movie collections for every movie lover and it also recommends movies to users.
+It is an open source project and open to developers, designers, writers, movie enthusiasts to collaborate and learn.
 ### Built With

 <p id="built-with"></p>